What's wrong with Manny Machado?

 Through the first two months of the season, Machado's .205 batting average ranked 80th out of 86 qualified American League hitters.
 His .286 on-base percentage was in the bottom 10, and his .691 OPS was just outside the bottom 20.
 On Tuesday against the Yankees, he struck out four times, just his second golden sombrero ever and his first since the 2014 season.
 After walking 16 times in April, he drew just six walks in May and struck out 31 times, which is seven more than any other month in his career.
 All this comes on the heels of a standout 2016 campaign in which he hit .294 with 37 homers and finished inside the top five in the AL MVP voting for the second consecutive season.

-All of which raises the question: What in the world is going on?
+All of which raises the "Freaky Friday" question: What in the world is going on?

 "Right now, he's pressing," said an American League scout who watches Machado on a regular basis.
 "He’s trying to do a little bit too much."